fredpotvin-platformsh/platformsh-docs/docs/src/administration/organizations.md

 ---

 1. Navigate to the organization you want to manage (or a project in it).
-1. Open the user menu (your name or profile picture).
+1. Open the user menu (your name or profile picture) on the top right of the screen.
 1. Click **Users**.

 <--->